DUCK: Distance-based Unlearning via Centroid Kinematics: Methods

 where $N_i$ is the number of samples in $\mathcal{D}_r$ for the $i^{\text{th}}$-class.

-After retrieving the centroids, the optimization procedure calculates the forget-loss from forget-set batches and the retain-loss from retain-set batches.
-The forget-loss computation consists of two phases: closest-centroid matching and distance computation.
-During the first phase (phase-I, Fig. \ref{fig:scheme}A-B), for each sample in the forget-set batch $(x_j, y_j)$, DUCK selects the centroid in $\{c_i\}_{i=0}^{K-1}$ belonging to a class different from $y_j$ that minimizes the pairwise cosine distance $d$ from $\Psi_{\theta}(x_j)$, as defined in eq. \ref{eq:distance}.
+\minisection{Optimization Procedure.}After retrieving the centroids, the optimization procedure involves calculating the forget-loss from forget-set batches and the retain-loss from retain-set batches.
+For each sample in the forget-set batch $(x_j, y_j)$, DUCK selects the centroid in $\{c_i\}_{i=0}^{K-1}$ belonging to a class different from $y_j$ that minimizes the pairwise cosine distance $d$ from $\Psi_{\theta}(x_j)$, as defined in eq. \ref{eq:distance} (Fig. \ref{fig:scheme}A-B).

-Phase-I of the algorithm is crucial as it determines the optimal directions for moving the embeddings of forget-samples.

-Subsequently, in the phase-II (Fig. \ref{fig:scheme}C), the loss is computed by assessing the cosine distances between the embeddings $\Psi_{\theta}(x_j)$ and the selected closest centroid $c^*_j$ as follows:
+This stage of the algorithm is crucial as it determines the optimal directions for moving the embeddings of forget-samples.
+Subsequently (Fig. \ref{fig:scheme}C), the loss is computed by assessing the cosine distances between the embeddings $\Psi_{\theta}(x_j)$ and the selected closest centroid $c^*_j$ as follows: